finos/tracdap/tracdap-runtime/python-ext/plugins/git/README.md

 `password` properties, or the `token` property.
 In production deployments these properties should be supplied using the TRAC secrets mechanism.

-Using the pure-Python implementation, all of TRAC's network properties are respected.
+Using the pure-Python implementation, all of the runtime's network properties are respected.
 In particular, to supply an enterprise root trust certificate you can set `network.ssl.caCertificates` to the path of a certificate in PEM format.
 Setting `network.ssl.publicCertificates: true` will  include the global, public CAs